HNRH basketball Flames bring home Coal Bowl bronze medal - The Laker

 NEW WATERFORD/KENNETCOOK: The Hants North Flames came home from the New Waterford Coal Bowl basketball tournament with some extra hardware.

-The Flames, who were very competitive in the week-long tournament that combined sports, with education and team bonding, earned the bronze medal with a victory over Riverview High on Feb.
+The Flames, who were very competitive in the week-long tournament that combined sports, with education and team bonding, earned the bronze medal with a victory over St Marks Catholic High on Feb.
 4. A boisterous cheering section followed the Flames at each game.

 The Coal Bowl was won by host Breton Education Cougars over Riverview.
 Hants North lost to Riverview 62-59 in the second semi-final on Friday night.